-Forgery:

-Uttering a Forged Endorsement 18 U.S.C. § 510(a)(2)

-Having a Face Value of More Than \$1,000
+Forgery: Uttering a Forged Endorsement 18 U.S.C. § 510(a)(2) Having a Face Value of More Than \$1,000

-It's a Federal crime for anyone to pass or try to pass any United States

-Treasury check with a forged endorsement.
+It's a Federal crime for anyone to pass or try to pass any United States Treasury check with a forged endorsement.

-The Defendant can be found guilty of this crime only if all the following facts are proved beyond a reasonable doubt:
+The Defendant can be found guilty of this crime only if all the following

-- (1) the Defendant passed or tried to pass a genuine United States Treasury check having a face value of more than \$1,000 as alleged in the indictment; - (2) the Defendant knew that the payee's endorsement on the check was a forgery; and - (3) the Defendant acted with intent to defraud the United States.
+- (1) the Defendant passed or tried to pass a genuine United States Treasury check having a face value of more than \$1,000 as alleged in the indictment; - (2) the Defendant knew that the payee's endorsement on the check was a forgery; and

+(3) the Defendant acted with intent to defraud the United States.